Weekend Getaway: Cheaha State Park

 There are so many activities to do and adventures to have in our home state, and this upcoming long weekend is the perfect time to get out and explore!
-So, as we continue with our "weekend getaway" series, we will be highlighting a weekend getaway option right here in Alabama: Cheaha State Park.
+So, as we continue with our "weekend getaway" series, we will be highlighting an option right here in Alabama: Cheaha State Park.

 Cheaha Pulpit Rock, Photo from Alapark